According to recent research from Forrester, a single dollar invested in a good UX Design could give an estimated return of $100.

 What are the principles of UX design?

-UX Design is a continuously expansive field that covers many aspects of design.
+UX Design for startups is a continuously expansive field that covers many aspects of design.
 To this day, countless experts are still discovering new concepts to provide the optimal user experience.

 We can separate the principles of UX Design into four different elements.
 All of these aspects work together to enhance user satisfaction.

-Experience strategy, interaction design, user research, and information architecture are the building blocks of UX Design.
+Experience strategy, interaction design, user research, and information architecture are the building blocks of UX Design for startups.
 As a startup owner, you need to identify how to target these aspects to provide the best experience for your users or customers.

 UX Design Principle #1: Experience Strategy